numpy/numpy/doc/source/user/absolute_beginners.rst

 If you want to learn more about C and Fortran order, you can :ref:`read more about the internal organization of NumPy arrays here <numpy-internals>`.
-Essentially, C and Fortran orders have to do with how indices correspond to the order the array is stored in memory.
-In Fortran, when moving through the elements of a two-dimensional array as it is stored in memory, the **first** index is the most rapidly varying index.
+Essentially, C and Fortran orders have to do with how indices correspond to the order in the array stored in memory.
+In Fortran, when moving through the elements of a two-dimensional array as it is stored in memory, the **first** an index is the most rapidly varying index.
 As the first index moves to the next row as it changes, the matrix is stored one column at a time.
 This is why Fortran is thought of as a **Column-major language**.
 In C on the other hand, the **last** index changes